Apparent Planckian scattering from local polaron formation: Monte Carlo algorithm

 \section{Monte Carlo algorithm}

 We use the Metropolis-adjusted Langevin algorithm (MALA) to sample phonon configurations.
-An implementation of this algorithm with exact diagonalization (ED) for the Holstein model is outlined in Ref. \cite{murthy_stability_2023}.
+An implementation of this algorithm with exact diagonalization (ED) for the Holstein model is outlined in Ref.~\cite{murthy_stability_2023}.
 We augment the MALA+ED algorithm with dynamical tuning of the Langevin step size $\tau$ such that the acceptance rate approaches the ideal $0.574$ and the chemical potential $\mu$ such that $\langle N \rangle /V$ approaches $\nu$ during an extended burn-in period.
-Once the burn-in period ends, the walking period begins where both $\tau$ and $\mu$ are held fixed and samples are collected.
-Tuning of the chemical potential is a particular advantage of our study as most studies are restricted to half-filling or fix a chemical potential for the entire parameter regime, necessarily losing generality or incurring an error due to having a non-constant filling.
-In practice, for each filling $\nu$ we performed a parameter sweep for one realization of the coupling and stored the final values $\{\mu(T, \overline{\lambda}), \tau(T, \overline{\lambda})\}$.
+Once the burn-in period ends, the sampling period begins where both $\tau$ and $\mu$ are held fixed and samples are collected.
+In practice, for each filling $\nu$ we performed a parameter sweep for one realization of the disordered couplings and stored the final values $\{\mu(T, \overline{\lambda}), \tau(T, \overline{\lambda})\}$.
 We then input this grid of values as the initial guess $\{\mu_0(T, \overline{\lambda}), \tau_0(T, \overline{\lambda})\}$ for all future runs.
 We find that this procedure effectively eliminates the need for tuning at the cost of running one ``scouting" parameter sweep for each filling.

-Fundamentally, MALA is a Markov chain Monte Carlo algorithm.
-There are three properties that a Markov chain should have to be trustworthy: (i) low autocorrelation (or sufficiently many samples), (ii) thermalization, and (iii) ergodicity.
-To check that our MALA behaves reasonably, we compute the standard diagnostic statistics of integrated autocorrelation time $\tau_\text{int}$, the Geweke $z$-score, and the $\hat{R}$ statistics to check the three conditions, respectively.
-It is computationally infeasible to check these conditions for all observables and parameters.
-It is thus reasonable to check these conditions for a relevant observable and parameters for which convergence is expected to be slowest.
-In this model, we expect the phonon configuration on the site with the largest coupling, denoted $x_\text{max}$, at low temperatures to be slowest to converge.
-In Fig. \ref{fig:mcdiag}, we show four Monte Carlo traces for $x_\text{max}$ at $T = 0.4$ and $\overline{\lambda} = 0.133$.
-The corresponding Markov chain diagnostics are shown in Table \ref{tab:mcdiag}.